Mark L. Jewell, MD

 Can I undergo additional procedures at the same time as my facelift?

 Absolutely.
-Dr. Jewell often performs eyelid tightening, or blepharoplasty, at the same time as your facelift to reduce looseness in the eyelid skin and reduce the appearance of fat deposits and bags under the eyes.
+Dr. Jewell and Dr. Najafian often perform an eyelid lift, or blepharoplasty, at the same time as your facelift to reduce looseness in the eyelid skin and reduce the appearance of fat deposits and bags under the eyes.

 After your surgery, you may also decide to maintain your rejuvenated look through medical skin care and injectable treatments.
 These can better define the lips, improve crow’s feet, and smooth lines between the eyes.